CHAPTER B:

 The Humanitarian Country Team

 The UNCT and HCT coexist; they do not replace each other.
-The RC is responsible for ensuring complementarity between the two entities.
-The RC may also decide to set up a separate forum to facilitate information sharing with the broader humanitarian community or with donors.
+The RC, RC/HC or HC is responsible for ensuring complementarity between the two entities.
+The HC may also decide to set up a separate forum to facilitate information-sharing with the broader humanitarian community or with donors.

 Following its initiation, the HCT’s immediate decisions will address urgent operational humanitarian matters.
-The RC and HCT will need to decide quickly on which additional coordination structures and expertise, if any, are required to support the response (e.g. clusters – see below).
-Through the HCT, the RC is required to lead an annual Coordination Architecture Review to ensure that coordination structures in place remain appropriate and relevant to the changing context.
+The HC and HCT will need to decide quickly on which additional coordination structures and expertise, if any, are required to support the response (e.g. through sector-based coordination mechanisms such as clusters – see below).

-OCHA supports the RC throughout the process to make sure that an appropriate architecture is put in place, in line with the guidance and procedures of the Inter-Agency Standing Committee (IASC).
-OCHA’s role is to support the RC in his/her coordination function as secretariat to the HCT, ensuring that effective links are made with other coordination bodies such as the ICCG/ISCG.
+OCHA supports the HC to make sure that an appropriate architecture is put in place, in line with the IASC’s guidance and procedures.
+As secretariat to the HCT, OCHA also supports the HC in his/her coordination function, ensuring that effective links are made with other coordination bodies, such as the ICCG/ISCG.

-2. Clearly outline the role and Terms of Reference of the HCT and the responsibility of members to contribute to the HCT and to pursue collective outcomes.
+2. Clearly outline the HCT’s role and Terms of Reference, and members’ responsibility to contribute to the HCT and to pursue collective outcomes.

-4. Ensure national NGOs adequately represent diverse operational organizations and are supported to assume this leadership role.
+4. Ensure national NGO HCT members are supported to assume their leadership role.

-5. Ensure Government authorities are supportive of the set-up of the HCT and the related humanitarian coordination architecture.
+5. Ensure Government authorities are supportive of the HCT’s set-up and the related humanitarian coordination architecture.

 6. Ensure the HCT develops an annual workplan that addresses the centrality of protection and has been committed to by HCT members.